flancia-coop/doc.anagora.org/fellowship-of-the-link.md

 - [[jerry michalski]] is an [[economics undergrad]]
     - taking [[pattern languages]] and [[extending]] them and [[integrating]] them
     - [[open source pattern language]] of [[re(generative) commons]]
+    - how to share notes with each other, into myhub, agora and other platforms?
 - https://anagora.org/node/ontoshift